Sorting Through Sophistries:

 I know that I know nothing.

-The Dunning-Kruger effect is an example of something called cognitive bias.
+The Dunning-Kruger effect is an example of something called a cognitive bias.
 There are many of these, and everyone has them: they are ways in which our judgment of facts tends to be slanted, missing the fully rational.
 (Readers of the Nicomachean Ethics may recognize the principle at work here; to adapt a line from it, people are intelligent in one way, but stupid in many.)
 The gist of Dunning and Kruger’s findings were that, when students were asked to guess at their own performance on the initial quiz, the best performers generally did as well or better than what they thought; the students who performed poorly made guesses about their abilities that were more wide of the mark, and especially, higher than their performance.

 Or, let’s put it very simply: the students who did worse didn’t know that they didn’t know the answers.
 That is what the Dunning-Kruger effect is: our tendency to overrate our grasp of ideas we in fact know little about, or our skill in things we have no training in.